 \section{Related work}

-\subsec{Generalization of attribution methods} Most AM studies in the literature, \eg \cite{bansal2020sam,agarwal2020explaining,zhou2016learning,fong2017interpretable,fong2019understanding,selvaraju2017grad,chattopadhay2018grad}, only tested AM methods on two or three of the following vanilla ImageNet-pretrained CNNs: AlexNet, ResNet-50, GoogLeNet, and VGG-16.
-Recent work found that AMs on robust models are less noisy and interestingly often highlight the outline of the main object.
-Yet, such comparisons \cite{chen2020shape,bansal2020sam,zhang2019interpreting} were done using only one AM method (vanilla Gradient in \cite{bansal2020sam} or SmoothGrad in \cite{zhang2019interpreting}).
-In contrast, our work is the first large-scale, systematic evaluation of 9 AM methods on an unprecedentedly-large set of 12 different ImageNet CNNs spanning 5 CNN architectures and 3 training algorithms (see Table~\ref{tab:confacc}).
-Over 12 CNNs, we find GradCAM to be the best-performing (among 9 tested AM methods) when considering all 4 metrics.
-This finding importantly suggests that the dozens of newer AM methods in the past 6 years are not better than GradCAM in general, maybe only for specific combinations of CNN and evaluation metrics.
+\subsec{Generalization of attribution methods} Most AM studies in the literature (e.g.\ \citet{zhou2016learning,fong2019understanding,selvaraju2017grad,chattopadhay2018grad}) only evaluate AM methods on two or three of the following vanilla ImageNet-pretrained CNNs: AlexNet, ResNet-50, GoogLeNet, and VGG-16.
+Recent work found that AMs on robust models are less noisy and often highlight the outline of the main object.
+Yet, such comparisons (\citet{chen2020shape,bansal2020sam,zhang2019interpreting}) were done using only one AM method (vanilla Gradient in \citet{bansal2020sam} or SmoothGrad in \citet{zhang2019interpreting}).
+In contrast, our work is the first large-scale, systematic evaluation of nine AM methods on an unprecedentedly-large set of 12 different ImageNet CNNs spanning five CNN architectures and three training algorithms (see Table~\ref{tab:confacc}).
+Over 12 CNNs, we find GradCAM to be the best-performing (among nine tested AM methods) when considering all four metrics.
+This finding suggests that the dozens of newer AM methods in the past six years are not better than GradCAM in general, except for specific combinations of CNNs and evaluation metrics.

-\subsec{Explainability of robust models} Robust models were reported to have more interpretable \emph{gradient} images \cite{madry2017towards,bansal2020sam,zhang2019interpreting,noack2021empirical,ross2018improving} than those of vanilla CNNs.
-However, it is not yet known whether this superiority in interpretability remains when state-of-the-art AM methods are used.
-Our results of how 9 state-of-the-art AM methods perform on robust models provide important recommendations for the community when considering adversarial training or AdvProp in practice.
+\subsec{Explainability of robust models} Robust models have more interpretable \emph{gradient} images \citep{madry2017towards,zhang2019interpreting,noack2021empirical,ross2018improving} than those of vanilla CNNs.
+It is not known whether this is true for state-of-the-art AM methods.